 Why Buy from Hospitality Connect?

-At Hospitality Connect (7/20 Hickeys Road, Penrith, NSW), we specialise in commercial catering and hospitality equipment – including:
+At Hospitality Connect (7/20 Hickeys Road, Penrith, NSW), we specialise in commercial catering and hospitality equipment for cafés, bars, clubs, restaurants and pubs across Australia.

 Whether you run a café, bar, club, restaurant or pub, our team can help you choose the right cleaner, sanitiser and water filter to suit your machine and your local water conditions.

-• Visit us in-store at Hospitality Connect, 7/20 Hickeys Road, Penrith
+Visit us in-store at Hospitality Connect, 7/20 Hickeys Road, Penrith, NSW or browse our full range of benchtop equipment online.

 FAQ – Cleaning Commercial Ice Machines & Scotsman Cleaner